-John P. McGrath

-Board Committees: Asset Liability (Chair), Loan, Audit/Risk
+John P. McGrath Board Committees: Asset Liability (Chair), Loan, Audit, Risk, Chairman's Compliance

 Mr. McGrath retired as the Assistant Treasurer of Moog, Inc., a worldwide designer, manufacturer and systems integrator of high performance precision motion and fluid controls and controls systems for a broad range of applications in aerospace and defense and industrial markets in December 2019.
 He held this position since 2008.